legalthings/angular-template-injection/README.md

 ## Installation

-     bower install git@github.com:legalthings/angular-template-injection.git --save
+     bower install angular-template-injection --save

 ### Usage
-The function expects a normal element or a Jquery element.
+The function expects a normal DOM element or a jQuery element.
 In addition, the `scope` must be specified that each child should use as the prototype for its scope.

 The `source` argument should be an object with either a `template` property with the template as